-I know that most beginning or hobby photographers are happy to just point their camera towards something beautiful and fire away while letting the camera decide the best settings.
-This is fine if you’re just out there collecting memories but it’s not going to work if you have any desire of becoming a better photographer.
+I know that most beginning or hobby photographers are happy to point their camera towards something beautiful and fire away while letting the camera decide the best settings.
+This is fine if you’re just out there collecting memories, but it won’t work if you want to become a better photographer.

-Keep reading and you’ll learn everything you need to know about using the aperture in photography (and what settings you should use)
+Keep reading, and you’ll learn everything you need to know about aperture in photography.

 What is Aperture in Photography?